Skip to content

 If you choose, you can visit a few aged care homes to find if they suit you.

 If you have felt pressured to move into residential care, or that you don’t have choice, reach out to one of our aged care advocates.
-An advocate can help you to explore your options, including moving out of your aged care home and in to the community.
+An advocate can help you to explore your options, including moving out of your aged care home and into the community.

 Documents and external links